CMMS Software Pricing in 2026: Real Costs, Models & Vendor Table

 Invest in a CMMS That Delivers Long-Term Value

-The true cost of a CMMS isn’t just the price tag—it’s the value it creates over time.
-Many platforms help digitize tasks like work orders and asset tracking, but in 2025, that’s simply not enough.
+The true cost of a CMMS isn’t just the price tag, but the value it creates over time.
+Many platforms help digitize tasks like work orders and asset tracking, but in 2026, that’s simply not enough.

 Facilio does it differently.